Research

 Potential Topics: Large Foundation Models for Science, Computational Complexity for Scientific Computing, Banach Space Geometry, Simulation Free (Diffusion) Models for Science, Trustworthy Machine Learning and Calibration

-Scaling Law of Scientific Machine Learning
+Scaling Law of LLM Agents and Scientific Machine Learning

 How large the sample size and how much computational power are needed to reach a prescribed performance level for a physic problem?
 In machine learning, a neural scaling law (one of the secrete makes language model works) is a scaling law relating parameters of a family of neural networks.
 We are interested in how physics will affect the scaling law.